This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 It happened at the Amery Ice Shelf, where an incredible 315 billion tons drifted away from the continent.

-The live giant squid is the largest invertebrate in the world and is estimated to be eight meters in size.
+The live giant squid is the largest invertebrate in the world and is estimated to be 26 feet in size.

-The 6.4 quake started at 3:56 am local time at a depth of 6.2 miles and caused up to $1.3 billion USD in damages.
+The earthquake began at 3:56 am local time at a depth of 6.2 miles and caused the equivalent of $1.3 billion in damages.

 The Supremes released their hit single “Love Child.”

-On this day he was travelling to a sport car racing competition in California when he was involved in a fatal car accident at the junction of California State Route 41.
+On this day, he was traveling to a sports car racing competition in California when he was involved in a fatal car accident at the junction of California State Route 41.

-USS Nautilus became the world’s first nuclear submarine.
+The U.S Navy commissioned USS Nautilus, which became the world’s first nuclear submarine.

 Times Square Theater opened with a capacity of 1,032.